General Policies & Requirements

 ABIM considers the certification or recertification status of its candidates and diplomates to be public information.

-ABIM provides a diplomate's certification status and personal identifying information, including mailing address, e-mail address and last four digits of a diplomate's social security number, to the Federation of State Medical Boards (FSMB), the American Board of Medical Specialties (ABMS) (which publishes The Official ABMS Directory of Board Certified Medical Specialists), and to other credential and licensure verification organizations.
+ABIM provides a diplomate's Board Certification status, Maintenance of Certification and personal identifying information, including mailing address, e-mail address and last four digits of a diplomate's social security number, to the Federation of State Medical Boards (FSMB), the American Board of Medical Specialties (ABMS) (which publishes The Official ABMS Directory of Board Certified Medical Specialists), and to other credential and licensure verification organizations.
 FSMB uses personal identifying information, including the last four digits of social security numbers, as unique internal identifiers and is required to maintain the confidentiality of this information.
 ABMS also uses the last four digits of social security numbers as unique internal identifiers, and publishes other personal identifying information (but not social security numbers) for purposes of The Official ABMS Directory of Board Certified Medical Specialists.
 ABMS contacts diplomates directly to verify the accuracy of the information published in the directory and to obtain consent to publish such information.
-However, as noted above, ABIM considers the certification status of diplomates to be public information, and thus information relevant to basic reporting of certification status (including your name) may not be omitted from the ABMS Directory or from ABIM's Check a Doctor's Certification Tool on ABIM's website.
-ABIM may provide a diplomate's certification status and address to professional medical societies and other organizations that provide ABIM-sanctioned educational resources and products used for Self-Evaluation of Medical Knowledge or Practice Assessment in the Maintenance of Certification program.
+On request, ABIM provides a diplomate's Board Certification and Maintenance of Certification status and address to professional medical societies and other organizations that provide ABIM-sanctioned educational resources and products used for Self-Evaluation of Medical Knowledge or Practice Assessment in the Maintenance of Certification program.

 ABIM provides residency and fellowship training program directors with information about a trainee's prior training and pass/fail status on certifying examinations.
-If a trainee has granted permission, ABIM will provide the program director with the trainee's score on his/her first attempt at the Certification examination for that area of training.
-ABIM uses examination performance, training program evaluations, Self-Evaluation of Medical Knowledge and Practice Assessment, and other information (including demographic variables such as physician gender, age and medical school graduation country, as well as practice characteristics such as location and type of medical practice) for research purposes, including collaboration with other research investigators and scientific publications.
-In presenting or publishing the results of such research, ABIM will not identify specific individuals, hospitals or practice associations.
-Any practice performance data that includes Protected Health Information is maintained in a HIPAA-compliant manner.
+If a trainee has given permission, ABIM will provide the program director with the trainee's score on his/her first attempt at the Certification examination for that area of training.
+ABIM uses examination performance, training program evaluations, Self-Evaluation of Medical Knowledge and Practice Assessment, and other information for research purposes, including collaboration with other research investigators and scientific publications.
+In such research, ABIM will not identify specific individuals, hospitals or practice associations.
+All practice performance data is HIPAA-compliant.

 ABIM reserves the right to disclose information it possesses about any individual whom it judges has violated ABIM rules, engaged in misrepresentation or unprofessional behavior, or shows signs of impairment.Top

-A physician with a restricted, suspended, revoked or surrendered license in any jurisdiction is not eligible to be certified, recertified or admitted to a certification or maintenance of certification examination.
+A physician with a restricted, suspended, revoked or surrendered license in any jurisdiction is not eligible to be certified or admitted to a Certification examination.
 ABIM will suspend or revoke the Board Certification of any diplomate who has a suspended, revoked or surrendered license in one or more jurisdictions and no valid license in any jurisdiction.
 A diplomate who has a suspended, revoked, or surrendered license in one or more jurisdictions but who continues to hold a valid license in another jurisdiction – or a diplomate whose license in any jurisdiction has been restricted – may be subject to disciplinary sanctions, including the suspension or revocation of the physician's Board Certification.Top

 ABIM recognizes that some candidates have physical limitations that make it impossible for them to fulfill the requirement for proficiency in performing procedures.
 For such individuals, the procedural skills requirement may be waived.
 Program directors should write to ABIM for an exception before the individual enters training or when the disability becomes established.